What is a mortgage?

 Important mortgage terminology to know

-APR, or annual percentage rate, reflects the cost of borrowing the money for a mortgage.
+An APR or annual percentage rate reflects the yearly cost of borrowing the money for a mortgage.
 A broader measure than the interest rate alone, the APR includes the interest rate, discount points and other fees that come with the loan.
-The APR is higher than the interest rate and is a better gauge of the true cost of the loan.

 The down payment is the amount of a home’s purchase price a homebuyer pays upfront.
 Buyers typically put down a percentage of the home’s value as the down payment, then borrow the rest in the form of a mortgage.
 A larger down payment can help improve a borrower’s chances of getting a lower interest rate.
 Different kinds of mortgages have varying minimum down payments.

-Mortgage underwriting is the process by which a bank or mortgage lender assesses the risk they would be taking by lending to a given borrower.
-The underwriting process requires an application and takes into account factors like the borrower’s credit report and score, income, debt and the value of the property they intend to buy.
+Mortgage underwriting is the process by which a bank or mortgage lender assesses the risk of lending to a particular individual.
+The underwriting process requires an application and takes into account factors like the prospective borrower’s credit report and score, income, debt and the value of the property they intend to buy.
 Many lenders follow standard underwriting guidelines from Fannie Mae and Freddie Mac when determining whether to approve a loan.